CYA Fast Facts

 Fees: Fees are quoted on our website.
 Program fees include:

-Once accepted by CYA, students must submit a Transfer Course Authorization Form to the Registrar at Furman in order to be pre-approved to receive credits for the classes he or she will take abroad.
-Please contact the Registrar at Furman with questions specific to this form.
+Once accepted by the affiliate program, students must submit a Transfer Credit Authorization Form to the Registrar at Furman in order to be pre-approved to receive credit for classes taken abroad.
+Please contact the Registrar at Furman if you have questions related to the form.